turingschool-examples/challenges/rails-mini-project.markdown

 * Implement Twitter, Github, or Facebook OAuth login
 * Use HAML for your views
-* TDD using Rspec instead of Test::Unit
+* TDD using RSpec instead of Test::Unit

 ### Project Option 3: PointBox

 Create an app where an admin (let's say for example, Richard) can assign points to users and users can redeem those points for rewards.
 Host your app live on Heroku.

 #### Points